2. Restore Consent-Based Citizenship

 5. A History of U.S. Citizenship

-In Dred Scott (1857), the Supreme Court ruled that blacks could never be citizens of the United States.
+In Dred Scott (1857), the Supreme Court ruled that blacks could never be citizens of the United States, simply because they are black.
 The first sentence of the Fourteenth Amendment was framed precisely to overturn that part of Dred Scott.
 It declares: ‘All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.’
 This change permanently guarantees national (and thus state) citizenship to all persons, regardless of race or color, who are ‘born or naturalized in the United States, and subject to the jurisdiction thereof.’
 With this change, three things become true: 1) citizenship policy is governed primarily by national rather than state law, 2) all freed slaves and their descendants born in this country are citizens, and 3) the descendants of citizens born abroad may be extended citizenship as a general policy.

 6. The Legacy of Wong Kim Ark

-The parents of Wong Kim Ark were permanent resident aliens in the U.S. who emigrated to the United States but were barred by treaty from ever becoming citizens.
+The parents of Wong Kim Ark were permanent resident aliens who emigrated to the United States and lived here but were barred by treaty from ever becoming U.S. citizens.
 They were non-temporary migrant workers, permanent resident aliens.
-Their son had been born on U.S. soil.
+Their son was born on U.S. soil.
 They traveled abroad and came back, but the son was barred readmission under the Chinese Exclusion Act.
 Was he a U.S. citizen by virtue of his birthplace?

 The Court said yes, citing the feudal policy of jus soli.

-In the Court’s 6-to-2 decision in Wong, Justice Horace Gray could be viewed as overruling his own earlier opinion in Elk.
-He interprets the words ‘subject to the jurisdiction thereof’ broadly to mean ‘subject to the laws thereof.’
-The two Justices in the minority, however, interpret those words more narrowly to mean ‘owing to the United States their political allegiance.’
+For a 6-to-2 majority, Justice Horace Gray expressed a view that could be read as overruling his own earlier opinion in Elk.
+He interpreted the words ‘subject to the jurisdiction thereof’ broadly to mean ‘subject to the laws thereof.’
+(Emphasis added.)
+The two Justices in the minority, however, interpreted those words more narrowly to mean ‘owing to the United States their political allegiance.’

 Legislative history.
 Even if the reader isn’t persuaded by these first two arguments, there can be little doubt about what the Citizenship Clause really means, when one looks carefully at the relevant legislative history.
-The bill’s sponsors and supporters explained what it means, and in terms sufficiently plain as not to be misunderstood.
+The bill’s sponsors and supporters explained what it means, and in terms sufficiently plain not to be misunderstood.

-Now, all this amendment provides is, that all persons born in the United States and not subject to some foreign Power—for that, no doubt, is the meaning of the committee who have brought the matter before us—shall be considered as citizens of the United States. … [T]he amendment says citizenship may depend upon birth, and I know of no better way to give rise to citizenship than the fact of birth within the territory of the United States, born of parents who at the time were subject to the authority of the United States.
+Now, all this amendment provides is, that all persons born in the United States and not subject to some foreign Power — for that, no doubt, is the meaning of the committee who have brought the matter before us — shall be considered as citizens of the United States. … [T]he amendment says citizenship may depend upon birth, and I know of no better way to give rise to citizenship than the fact of birth within the territory of the United States, born of parents who at the time were subject to the authority of the United States.

 (Source: Congressional Globe, 1st Session, 39th Congress, May 30, 1866, part 4, p.
 2893.)

 That final phrase, ‘subject to the authority of the United States,’ is critical.
-With it, Senator Johnson repeats what he said in passing a couple of sentences earlier: ‘not subject to some foreign Power.’
+Does it mean ‘subject to the laws’ of the country?
+No, because Senator Johnson just a couple of sentences earlier said it means ‘not subject to some foreign power.’
 Senator Lyman Trumbull, Chairman of the Senate Judiciary Committee, confirms the same view: ‘What do we [the committee] mean by “subject to the jurisdiction of the United States”?
 Not owing allegiance to anybody else.
 That is what it means.’
 [Ibid.]
 Note that word, ‘allegiance.’
 And at another point in the same debate Trumbull defines it as ‘subject to the complete jurisdiction of the United States.’
 [Ibid.]
 Note that word, ‘complete.’
-But dispositive is the statement by Senator Jacob Howard, the actual author of the Citizenship Clause:

 Every person born within the limits of the United States, and subject to their jurisdiction, is by virtue of natural law and national law a citizen of the United States.
 This will not, of course, include persons born in the United States who are foreigners, aliens, [or] who belong to the families of ambassadors or foreign ministers accredited to the Government of the United States, but will include every other class of persons.